Christopher Hall (producer): Career

-In 2005, he received a Primetime Emmy Award nomination for producing Pride (2004).
+In 2005, he received a Primetime Emmy Award nomination for producing Pride (2004)..
+This was a ground breaking drama where the talents of a natural history filmmaker, John Downer, were combined with the Henson Company to produce a Simon Nye drama about a young lioness voiced by Kate Winslet.

 In 2011, he produced Hidden, a four-part drama written by Ronan Bennett, starring Philip Glenister, and was creative producer on Labyrinth.
 He served as producer on a 2012 adaptation of The Last Weekend by Blake Morrison, scripted by Mick Ford for Carnival Films and ITV.
 In 2013, he produced the Carnival Films ITV pilot Murder on the Home Front.
 He also completed a ten-part series Dracula for NBC and Sky Living, starring Jonathan Rhys Meyers.
 He produced the 13-part medical drama Critical for Sky One and Hat Trick written by Jed Mercurio.

 Hall produced The Durrells (2016–2019), four series based on Gerald Durrell's books about his family's life on the Greek island of Corfu.
 He produced two series of Bloodlands, starring James Nesbitt for Hattrick.
 His production Showtrial for World Productions aired in 2021.
 Between 2022 and 2024 he produced the ten-part series Day of the Jackal starring Eddie Redmayne for Carnival Films, Sky, Peacock and NBC Universal which was shot in Hungary, Croatia, Austria and England.
+He is currently producing Honey a six part drama for Sid Gentle Films, The BBC and ZDF.